-With the retarder activated (retarder switch depressed), the accelerator pedal released and the output retarder lever in the initial position (position 0), apply the brake pedal as if using the service brakes.
-The further the pedal is depressed, the more the output retarder is applied.
-Refer to "Other Features" chapter for more information about the transmission retarder.
+With the retarder enabled, the accelerator pedal released and the output retarder lever in the initial position (1), depressing the brake pedal will engage both the service brake and the transmission retarder.
+This is referred to as retarder-brake blending.
+The further the pedal is depressed, the more total braking power is provided.
+Refer to "OTHER FEATURES" chapter for further information about the transmission retarder.